 Summary: Chur vs. St. Moritz

-The recommendation really depends on what you want to do.
+The recommendation depends on what you want to do.
 You’ll find enough restaurants, hotels, and shops in Chur and St. Moritz.
 You’ll also find a lot of picturesque towns and villages nearby.

 To sum up my thoughts, I’d recommend St. Moritz for outdoor types, sporty ones, and elegant tourists.
 For those who like both indoor and outdoor activities, want more flexibility in case the weather’s bad, and want to keep their budget in check, Chur is the way to go.